millerk22/emc2-labs/EMC2-Labs-Fall/lab03_draft.rst

 Function Docstrings
 --------------------
-Functions can get confusing sometimes, especially when they are written by somebody else.
-Python has a convention called a docstring that allows you to write a description of what the function does, what the parameters are, and what the return value is.
-This is a good practice to get into, especially when you are writing functions that will be used by other people.
+Functions can get confusing sometimes, especially when written by someone else.
+Python has a convention called a docstring that allows you to write a description of what a function does, what the parameters are, and what the return value is.
+Writing docstrings is a good practice to get into, especially when you are writing functions that will be used by other people.

 .. code:: python